UTemp orientation: Assignment, attendance, and pay

 - Report the incident to your supervisor right away, and contact UTemp Staffing at your earliest opportunity.
 Seek medical attention if needed.

 - Employees who are injured at work, or who believe that their illness is related to their job, should file a Labor & Industries claim through their treating physician.

 - As soon as possible, but within 24 hours, complete an accident/incident report form through the Online Accident Reporting System (OARS).

 - A report should be submitted through OARS even if there were no injuries sustained.
 Report near misses, so that recommendations may be made for correction before an injury occurs.
 For more information, visit UW Environmental Health & Safety.

 My assignment is over… now what?

 Call us three days prior to your assignment end date and let us know if you would like to be considered for another assignment.
-A staffing specialist will call you if or when other opportunities are available that are a match to your job skills and experience.
+A recruiter will call you if or when other opportunities are available that are a match to your job skills and experience.

 What if I can’t complete my assignment?

-Don’t forget to submit your final timesheet!
-If your assignment ends prior to the end of the pay period, you do not need to wait until the end of the pay period to submit your timesheet.
-It is preferred that you submit your timesheet on your last day worked.
+Don’t forget to submit your time when your assignment ends!
+If it’s prior to the end of the pay period, you do not need to wait until the end of the pay period to enter and submit your time.
+It is preferred that you submit your time on your last day worked.